Skip to content

 TentityEntity object

-intbatchSizeBatch size for update
+intbatchSizeBatch update size

-Example (Update using UpdateWrapper):
+Example (update with UpdateWrapper):

 UpdateWrapper<User> updateWrapper = new UpdateWrapper<>();